NSS Convention 2018

 Welcome to NSS Convention 2018

 Montana's first NSS convention is scheduled to occur in our state capital, Helena, July 30th - August 3rd and boy are we excited!
 Attendees can plan to arrive at our beautifully scenic and historic 30-acre campround, just at the edge of town, starting on Saturday, July 28th.
 Our main event center, Capital High School, is just 2 miles down the road!
+(See the details for registration and campground in our FAQ here).
 You can look forward to:

 -Amazing Presentations from Cave Explorations Across the World